bentan4853563/AmazHub/_portfolio/a-better-florist.md

 extra: "Project closed in 2022"
 description: "A Better Florist is a global network of online flower shops that offers a range of websites and a user-friendly experience for customers around the world."
 ---
-A Better Florist is a vivid illustration of Brave Dev World's capability to handle substantial AWS infrastructure for managing a multitude of WordPress and Magento websites under high load.
+A Better Florist is a vivid illustration of AmazHub's capability to handle substantial AWS infrastructure for managing a multitude of WordPress and Magento websites under high load.
 Here's a comprehensive list showcasing the scope of our project, emphasizing the scale and diversity of the infrastructure we adeptly manage:

 - abetterflorist.com
 - brisbaneblooms.com